 Inside Scoop: A Holistic Wellness Getaway and Heritage Site in Old Quebec

-travel to Old Quebec to experience heritage in a new way, at Le Monastère des Augustines
+travel to Old Quebec to experience heritage at Le Monastère des Augustines

 With clean lines and modern design hugging restored architecture, Le Monastère is a non-profit heritage site in the historic wing of the Hôtel-Dieu de Québec and a wellness sanctuary for travelers in need of a holistic getaway.
 While it no longer holds the religious aspect, it still embodies the values of the Augustinian sisters, and celebrates their leadership in medicine and welfare.